CDHUppsala/swemper-data-dashboard/README.md

         - **Drag-to-Calculate:** Click and drag across the timeline header to calculate total page counts for specific periods.
         - **Gap Analysis:** Color-coded stripes within year cells reveal specific missing file types.
         - **Scroll Indicators:** Visual cues when the timeline extends beyond the screen.
+        - **Prioritize Ranges Toggle:** When a year is covered by both a single-year folder (e.g., `1890`) and a multi-year range (e.g., `1890-1895`), this toggle determines which data is shown.
+Checked = Ranges take precedence.
     - **Growth Charts:** Displays dataset size and image counts per journal and year.
         - **Stacked/Grouped Toggle:** Switch between stacked bars (for profile presence) and grouped bars (for side-by-side comparison).
         - **Log Scale Toggle:** Switch between logarithmic and linear scales to handle large data disparities.